threedi/hhnk-threedi-tools/README.md

 # Run tests locally
 To run test locally:
 * Copy .env.example and rename to symple .env.
 This will ensure tests that required database access are skipped.
-* Run `pixi run -e test tests`
+* Run `pixi run tests` in terminal.
+Make sure postinstall has been run.

-2025-09: Beware that the test environment uses the mains from `hhnk-research-tools` and `hydamo_validation`, not local editable installs.

 2025-06 -> migration towards python 3.12.
 Not all checks work yet on 3.12.
 The github checks therefore run on python 3.9 (pixi environment `py39`)

+2025-09: Beware that the py39 test environment uses the main from `hhnk-research-tools` and, not local editable install.

 To run tests locally on python 3.9 use
 `pixi run -e py39 tests`